gantry/docs-old/Docs/wordpress/tutorials/wpml.md

 In that section, please select **Auto-register strings always** and hit **Apply**.

-After finishing this step, please log out of the WordPress administrator and switch to the frontend.
+After finishing this step, please log out of the WordPress administrator and switch to the frontend and load up a page where you have placed your widgets.

 This is the moment when WPML should recognize these strings and add them to the **String Translation** page.
 Now, head back to the **String Translation** page in the WPML administrator and verify that **theme Gantry** is present in the context dropdown at the top of the page.
 If you can see such context and strings present inside of it - you should be good to go.